Probing new physics in class-I $B$-meson decays into heavy-light final states: Introduction

-Within the SM, these class-I decays receive contributions only from four-quark current-curent operators with the structure $\gam^{\mu} (1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$, which originate in the tree-level $W^\pm$ exchanges.
-Beyond the SM, however, new local four-quark operators with different Dirac structures can be generated, and hence contribute potentially to the decays considered, either directly or through operator mixing under renormalization~\cite{Buchalla:1995vs,Buras:1998raa}.
-The full set of twenty linearly independent dimension-six four-quark operators with four different flavors in all extensions of the SM, together with their one- and two-loop QCD anomalous dimension matrices (ADMs), can be found in refs.~\cite{Ciuchini:1997bw,Ciuchini:1998ix,Buras:2000if}.
-The calculation of $\mathcal{O}(\alpha_s)$ corrections to the matching conditions for the Wilson coefficients of these four-quark operators have also been completed~\cite{Buras:2012gm}.
-Currently, the only missing ingredient aimed at a full NLO renormalization group (RG) analysis of these class-I decays in any extension of the SM is the evaluation of the hadronic matrix elements of these four-quark operators, also at the NLO in $\alpha_s$.
-Thus, in this paper, we shall firstly calculate the NLO vertex corrections to the hadronic matrix elements of these twenty linearly independent four-quark operators within the QCDF framework, and then discuss in a model-independent way possible NP effects from these four-quark operators on the class-I non-leptonic $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays.
-As emphasized already in ref.~\cite{Buras:2012gm}, such an NLO analysis in the NP sector is crucial for reducing certain unphysical scale and renormalization scheme dependences present in the absence of these $\mathcal{O}(\alpha_s)$ corrections~\cite{Bobeth:2014rda,Brod:2014bfa,Bobeth:2014rra,Lenz:2019lvd,Iguro:2020ndk}.
-Numerically, we find that, under the combined constraints from the current experimental data, the deviations mentioned above could be explained by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$, $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures at the $2\sigma$ level, while the ones with other Dirac structures fail to provide a consistent interpretation.
-As two examples of model-dependent considerations, we shall also discuss the case where the NP four-quark operators are generated by either a colorless charged gauge boson or a colorless charged scalar.
-Constraints on the effective coefficients describing the couplings of these mediators to the relevant quarks are then obtained by fitting to the current experimental data.
+In the SM, these class-I decays only receive contributions from the four-quark operators with the Dirac structure $\gam^{\mu} (1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$,\footnote{Throughout this paper, we adopt the convention where the Dirac structures before and after the symbol ``$\otimes$'' should be inserted into the quark-bilinear currents $(\bar{c}\cdots b)$ and $(\bar{d}(\bar{s})\cdots u)$, respectively.} which originate in the tree-level $W^\pm$ exchanges.
+Beyond the SM, however, new four-quark operators with different Dirac structures can be generated and contribute potentially to the decays considered, either directly or through operator mixing under renormalization~\cite{Buchalla:1995vs,Buras:1998raa}.
+The full set of linearly independent four-quark operators with four different quark flavors in all possible extensions of the SM, together with their one- and two-loop QCD anomalous dimension matrices (ADMs), can be found in refs.~\cite{Ciuchini:1997bw,Ciuchini:1998ix,Buras:2000if}.
+The calculation of $\mathcal{O}(\alpha_s)$ corrections to the matching conditions for the short-distance Wilson coefficients of these operators have also been completed~\cite{Buras:2012gm}.
+Currently, the only missing ingredient aimed at a full NLO analysis of the class-I decays in any extension of the SM is the evaluation of the hadronic matrix elements of these four-quark operators, also at the NLO in $\alpha_s$.
+Thus, in this paper, we shall firstly calculate the NLO vertex corrections to the hadronic matrix elements of these four-quark operators within the QCDF framework, and then discuss in a model-independent way possible effects of these NP operators on the class-I decays.
+As emphasized already in ref.~\cite{Buras:2012gm}, such an NLO analysis in the NP sector is crucial for reducing certain unphysical scale and renormalization scheme dependences present in the absence of these $\mathcal{O}(\alpha_s)$ corrections~\cite{Bobeth:2014rda,Brod:2014bfa,Bobeth:2014rra,Lenz:2019lvd,Iguro:2020ndk,Bordone:2021cca}.
+It is numerically found that, under the combined constraints from the current experimental data, the deviations observed could be well explained at the $1\sigma$ level by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$ structure, and also at the $2\sigma$ level by the operators with $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures.
+However, the NP operators with other Dirac structures fail to provide a consistent interpretation, even at the $2\sigma$ level.
+As two specific examples of model-dependent considerations, we shall also discuss the case where the NP four-quark operators are generated by either a colorless charged gauge boson or a colorless charged scalar.
+Constraints on the effective coefficients describing the couplings of these mediators to the relevant quarks are then obtained by fitting to the data.